sg893052/sonic-buildimage/L24Services/ACL/ACLEnhancements.md

 DSCP, ICMP(v6) Type and ICMP(v6) Code keys are enabled on tables of type l3(v6) along with mirror table.

-#### 2.2.1.2 ACL enhancements for table of type mirror

-ACL tables of type mirror will support additional match criteria for VLAN and PCP along with existing L3 and L4 header keys.

-#### 2.2.1.3 L2 ACLs
+#### 2.2.1.2 L2 ACLs

 Layer 2 ACL can be used to filter traffic based on MAC header fields like Source MAC, Destination MAC, VLAN etc. Layer 2 ACLs can be used to filter traffic of any ether type including IPv4 and IPv6.
 Layer 2 ACLs can be applied to all interfaces ie Ethernet, PortChannel, VLAN or Switch.

-#### 2.2.1.4 VLAN ACLs
+#### 2.2.1.3 VLAN ACLs

 VLAN ACLs provide traffic filtering for all traffic that is bridged within the same VLAN or routed in or out of a VLAN.
 VLAN ACLs are applied to both bridged and routed traffic.
 VLAN ACLs supports MAC, IPv4 or IPv6 ACLs.

-#### 2.2.1.5 Switch ACLs
+#### 2.2.1.4 Switch ACLs

 Switch ACLs provide traffic filtering for all bridged or routed traffic in the switch.
 Switch ACLs supports MAC, IPv4 or IPv6 ACLs.

-#### 2.2.1.6 ACL Lookup mode
+#### 2.2.1.5 ACL Lookup mode

-A new mode called ***advanced*** mode is available to help optimize TCAM utilization.
+A new mode called ***optimized*** mode is available to help optimize TCAM utilization.
 The older ACL behavior is new called as ***legacy*** mode.
 In Legacy mode, each ACL Table of a given type consumes 1 SAI ACL table ( i.e. 1 to 1 mapped).
 Since each silicon only supports a small number of SAI ACL tables (typically single digit) this may lead to under utilization of TCAM resources of all entries in the Table are not used.
-In Advanced mode, all ACL tables used for the same functionality will be using the same SAI ACL table.
-Example All Datapath ACL bindings for L3 ACL will use 1 SAI table.
+In optimized mode, all ACL tables used for the same functionality will be using the same SAI ACL table.
+Example all datapath ACL bindings for L3 ACL will use 1 SAI table.
 Similarly all QoS Flow based services policies applied will use the same SAI ACL Table.
 This leads to better TCAM utilization in certain cases.

 Lookup mode is only applicable for datapath ACL.
-Flow based services will always use lookup mode as ***advanced*** with no TCAM sharing, as actions like policing cant be supported in legacy mode.
+Flow based services will always use lookup mode as ***optimized*** with no TCAM sharing, as actions like policing cant be supported in legacy mode.

-#### 2.2.1.7 Default rule for ACL tables of type l2, l3 and l3v6
+#### 2.2.1.6 Default rule for ACL tables of type l2, l3 and l3v6

-All ACLs of type l2, l3 and l3v6 has a default deny any rule appended at the end with lowest priority internally for Datapath ACL.
+All ACLs of type l2, l3 and l3v6 has a default deny any rule appended at the end with lowest priority internally for datapath ACL.
 The default deny any rule is not applicable for Flow based services.

-#### 2.2.1.8 Evaluation of ACLs applied on different interfaces
+#### 2.2.1.7 Evaluation of ACLs applied on different interfaces

 The following diagram shows the different ACLs supported and the location where the ACLs will be applied.

 ![ACL application at different stages](images/ACLStages.png "ACL application at different stages")

 **Figure 1: ACL application at different stages**

 The following diagram shows the evaluation order for datapath ACLs.
 The same is applicable for Flow based services also and will be captured in upcoming sections. datapath ACLs have a default deny any rule.
 This rule will be applied only after user configured ACL rules are evaluated at Port/LAG, VLAN and Switch Level.

 ![ACL Evaluation order](images/ACLEvalMultiIntf.png "ACL Evaluation order")

 **Figure 2: ACL Evaluation order**

-#### 2.2.1.9 Interaction of L2 and IPv4/IPv6 ACLs
+#### 2.2.1.8 Interaction of L2 and IPv4/IPv6 ACLs

 An incoming traffic can match both L2 and L3 (IPv4/IPv6) datapath ACLs.
 The traffic will be dropped when either of the ACL gives a result of drop.
 The counters for both ACLs will be incremented to indicate the match.